Are the Most Valued Companies in the World this Valuable?

-Below we provide a simple and staccato burst showing how the market’s greed for speculative tech stocks is creating fantastic opportunities for long-term investors.
+Below we provide a simple and staccato burst showing how the market’s greed for speculative fast growing tech stocks is creating fantastic opportunities for long-term investors.
 We believe today is one of the most exciting times since before the bubble burst in tech companies on March 10 of 2000.

 Click below to read why we think avoiding some of the largest companies and shopping among smaller, proven and profitable companies today feels a bit like “shooting fish in a barrel.”
 See our piece on GARP investing for what we believe are some of the market’s most mispriced growth stocks.

 We published Scott McNealy’s quote in our original 10x P/S piece warning of the epic folly embedded in such a multiple.
 In that quote, McNealy absolutely SHELLS investors and analysts for the obvious error embedded in their avarice.
-Today we believe low-interest rates, aggressive venture capitalists and retail speculation have conspired to send tech companies to untenable highs just as these same forces did 20 years ago.
+Today we believe low-interest rates, aggressive venture capitalists and retail speculation have conspired to send tech companies (and clean tech shares) to untenable highs just as these same forces did 20 years ago.

 We recently published a chart showing the market cap of stocks trading over 20x Price to Sales.
 We could have titled that “stocks trading at 2x the absurd, unlikely and impossible.”
 We update the chart below for those trading on a bear market.
 Like the 10x price to sales chart above, we have seen the market cap of stocks over 20x sales gap higher as well.

 Let’s be blunt: history tells us that what you pay matters and a company with a market cap greater than 10x sales, much less 20x sales, well that is too much.
 You are likely to get shot to pieces in such investments over time.

 In the speculative chart of our 20x P/S piece, we showed that investing $1 in companies at 20x sales over the last 30+ years left you with about $2 today vs over $30 in the broad index!

 The fundamental table below shows the type of securities various types of investors own.